alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 ### Health Checks

 When the global override strategy endpoint is configured within Tempo [Consistent Hash Rings](https://grafana.com/docs/tempo/latest/operations/consistent_hash_ring/) (e.g., distributor, ingester, metrics-generator, and compactor) will display web pages with the individual hash ring status, including the state, health, and last heartbeat time of each metrics-generator.

+### Dependent Packages

+When enabling `minio` for Tempo without filling in `loki.objectStorage` values, minioOperator is required as a minio tenant will be auto-created and configured as the object storage backend.

+Tempo can be deployed by itself but since it's so closely tied with Grafana, the monitoring package is set as a required dependency within Big Bang so both are setup and auto-configured.

+As mentioned above, Tempo requires a service mesh within the cluster to generate and track traces.
+Istio is set as a dependency for tempo as a result.